 Center of Excellence in Robotic Surgery

-Southwest Healthcare Rancho Springs Hospital achieved accreditation from Surgical Review Corporation (SRC) as a Center of Excellence in Robotic Surgery.
+The robotic surgery program at Rancho Springs Hospital is the first in Southwest Riverside County to achieve accreditation from Surgical Review Corporation (SRC) as a Center of Excellence in Robotic Surgery.
 This accreditation recognizes Rancho Spring’s commitment and high standard of delivery of quality patient care and safety.

 Advantages of Minimally Invasive and Robotic Surgery